What you need to know…

 Managing short-term absence

-Ensure you follow your internal processes:
+Ensure you follow your internal processes and these steps:

 - Investigate the frequency, duration, and reasons for absence.

-- Carefully monitor individual, departmental and overall workplace absence.
+- Carefully monitor individual, departmental, and overall workplace absence.

 - Always conduct a return-to-work interview - discuss problems with the employees concerned.